PaulDuvall/greateightgoals/README.md

 - Identifies the specific game where the record might be broken, including date, time, opponent, and location
 - Displays a formatted projection string: "Projected Record-Breaking Game: Saturday, April 12, 2025, 12:30 PM ET vs Columbus Blue Jackets (Away)"
 - Hosts a static website that updates automatically on a configurable schedule
+- Celebration mode for special occasions with festive styling and animations
 - Sends email notifications with stats and projections using Amazon SES
 - Configurable through AWS Systems Manager Parameter Store
 - Supports AWS Lambda deployment with API Gateway integration